 Did you get to keep that World Series ring at the end?

 Nicholas: I want to say that ring was actually the pitching coach's ring.
 I know that it didn't fit my finger.
-They had to put duct tape underneath it.
+They had to put duct table underneath it.
 So, no, I did not keep the ring.
 The pitching coach [Tim Stoddard] in the film, I think he used to pitch for the Cardinals.
 This is what happens 20 years later, I forget all the details and cool stories.
-[Editor's note: Stoddard never pitched for the Cardinals, but did play on the 1983 World Series champion Baltimore Orioles.]
+[Editor's note: Stoddard never pitched for the Cardinals, but did play on the 1983 World Series champion Baltimore Orioles]

 Nicholas: It really varies.
 It only happens in the state of Illinois.
 It's almost like this bubble, where to the rest of the world, it's "American Pie."
 In the state of Illinois, in that bubble, it's Henry Rowengartner.